Toward Multimodal Image-to-Image Translation: Related Work

 \section{Related Work}

 \paragraph{Generative modeling} Parametric modeling of the natural image distribution is a challenging problem.
-Classically, this problem has been tackled using autoencoders~\citep{hinton2006reducing,vincent2008extracting} or Restricted Boltzmann machines~\citep{smolensky1986information}.
-Variational autoencoders~\citep{kingma2013auto} provide an effective approach to model stochasticity within the network by reparametrization of a latent distribution.
-Other approaches to modeling stochasticity include autoregressive models~\citep{van2016pixel,oord2016conditional} which can model multimodality via sequential conditional prediction.
-These approaches are trained with a pixel-wise independent loss on samples of natural images using maximum likelihood and stochastic back-propagation.
-This is a disadvantage because two images, which are close regarding a pixel-wise independent metric, may be far apart on the manifold of natural images.
-Generative adversarial networks~\citep{goodfellow2014generative} overcome this issue by learning the loss function using a discriminator network, and have recently been very successful~\citep{denton2015deep,radford2015unsupervised,donahue2016adversarial,dumoulin2016adversarially,reed2016generative,zhao2016energy,zhu2016generative,arjovsky2017wgan,zhang2016stackgan,xi2016infogan}.
-Our method builds on the conditional version of VAE~\citep{kingma2013auto} and InfoGAN~\citep{xi2016infogan} or latent regressor~\citep{donahue2016adversarial} model via alternating joint optimization to learn diverse and realistic samples.
+Classically, this problem has been tackled using restricted Boltzmann machines~\citep{smolensky1986information} and autoencoders~\citep{hinton2006reducing,vincent2008extracting}.
+Variational autoencoders~\citep{kingma2013auto} provide an effective approach for modeling stochasticity within the network by reparametrization of a latent distribution at training time.
+A different approach is autoregressive models~\citep{efros1999texture,van2016pixel,oord2016conditional}, which are effective at modeling natural image statistics but are slow at inference time due to their sequential predictive nature.
+Generative adversarial networks~\citep{goodfellow2014generative} overcome this issue by mapping random values from an easy-to-sample distribution (e.g., a low-dimensional Gaussian) to output images in a single feedforward pass of a network.
+During training, the samples are judged using a discriminator network, which distinguishes between samples from the target distribution and the generator network.
+GANs have recently been very successful~\citep{denton2015deep,radford2015unsupervised,donahue2016adversarial,dumoulin2016adversarially,reed2016generative,zhao2016energy,zhu2016generative,arjovsky2017wgan,zhang2016stackgan,xi2016infogan}.
+Our method builds on the conditional version of VAE~\citep{kingma2013auto} and InfoGAN~\citep{xi2016infogan} or latent regressor~\citep{donahue2016adversarial,dumoulin2016adversarially} models by jointly optimizing their objectives.
 We revisit this connection in Section~\ref{sec:finalMethod}.